microsoft/FluidFramework/README.md

-Fluid enables distributed, collaborative applications by providing developers with eventually consistent [Distributed Data Structures](https://praguedocs.azurewebsites.net/get-started/dds.html), a flexible component and app model ("Chaincode"), and a reference server implementation with minimal COGS ("Routerlicious.")
+Fluid enables distributed, collaborative applications by providing developers with eventually consistent [Distributed Data Structures](https://praguedocs.azurewebsites.net/get-started/dds.html), a flexible component and app model ("Component"), and a reference server implementation with minimal COGS ("Routerlicious.")

 Teams are using Fluid for low latency collaboration, zero setup data persistance, and on-by-default cross app compatibility.
 Among other projects, our partner teams are building components for text editing, gaming, command line